Overview

 A breach of the Data Protection Act or GDPR can lead to SSAFA being fined up to 4% of its turnover.
 Any member of staff/volunteers found to have deliberately breached the Act may be subject to disciplinary measures, having access to the SSAFA’s facilities being withdrawn, or even a criminal prosecution.

-For more information see SSAFA’s Data Protection policies and eLearning content.
+For more information see SSAFA’s Data Protection policy, Data Breach guidance and eLearning content.